leuas/Vrdndi/docs/USAGE.md

 * **Installed** project via the guide in ``README.md``

 * **Sign in** to Wandb.
 You could wait to do so until you run the training pipelines.
 Currently we use Wandb to log your training metrics and since we just save the LoRA layers (roughly 20 MB), so the 5 GB free storage is enough.
->I am considering switching to ``mlflow`` later, but for now, sorry for introducing a third-party service.
+    >A switch to ``mlflow`` is being considered later, but for now, apologies for the extra third-party dependency